willkraus9/willkraus9.github.io/portfolio.md

 ## THON Bot: 5 Foot Tall Dancing Humanoid Robot {#THON}
 As a way to build advanced experiences for the Robotics Club, I created the THON Bot project.
-THON Bot is a 5 foot humanoid dancing robot that will interact with attendees for 48 hours continuously at THON 2025.
+THON Bot is a 5 foot humanoid dancing robot that will interact with attendees for 48 hours continuously at THON 2025, which is a dance marathon that raises funds for pediatric cnacer.
 This is one of the most complicated and rewarding robotics projects that I have experienced at Penn State University; there are electronics and controls problems that I would not have encountered as an undergraduate in Mechanical Engineering.

-As the founder of the project, I divided the project into 3 teams: Hardware, Electronics, and Simulation/Control.
+As the founder of the project, I divided the project into 3 teams: Hardware, Electronics, and Simulation.
 On the Hardware team, I oversaw a team of interdisciplinary undergraduate engineers that designed, 3D printed, and assembled plastic and metal components of THON Bot.

 ![THON Bot Diagram](/assets/png/thon_bot_diagram.png){: .mx-auto.d-block :}